-Maximum limits for pressure, temperatures and speed are specified in Table 1 for RCS blowers.
+Maximum limits for pressure, temperatures and speed are specified in Table 1 for various sizes of RCS blowers.
 These limits apply to all blowers of normal construction, having operating clearances as listed in Table 5, when operated under standard atmospheric conditions.
 Do not exceed any one of these limits.